Crocodile evolution rebooted by Ice Age glaciations

-Category: Environment Hits: 1Crocodiles are resilient animals from a lineage that has survived for over 200 million years.
+Category: Environment Hits: 2Crocodiles are resilient animals from a lineage that has survived for over 200 million years.
 Skilled swimmers, crocodiles can travel long distances and live in freshwater to marine environments.
 But they can't roam far overland.
 American crocodiles (Crocodylus acutus) are found in the Caribbean and Pacific coasts of the Neotropics but they arrived in the Pacific before Panama existed, according to new research.

 Read more https://www.sciencedaily.com/releases/2021/02/210217091049.htm